hchyang/PSiTE/README.md

 ##### parental copy file (--parental\_copy)

 This file contains the information of parental copy for each SNV.
-The first column is the coordinate of the SNV, and followed by N columns if the ploidy is N.
+The first two columns are the coordinate of the SNV, and followed by N columns if the ploidy is N.

+##### chain file and nodes profile file (--chain)

+There will be two kind of files generated under the folder specified by this parameter.
+One is chain file and the other is nodes profile file.

+There is a chain file for each tip node.
+This file contains the information of perturbed genome of simulated tumor cell.
+Each haplotype of each chromosome of the tumor genome will have a block in the chain file.
+Each block has a header section and a body section.
+For example:

+    >1_Haplotype0 parental:0
+    1       0       33      ref
+    1       33      55      -1
+    1       55      99      ref
+    1       55      100000  ref

+The first line, which starts with '>' is the header line.
+There are two fields in the header line.
+The first is the sequence name and the second is the parental copy of that sequence.
+And then there four columns in the body section:
+- **chr**:         the chromosome of SNVs
+- **start**:       the start position of the variant (0-based, inclusive)
+- **end**:         the end position of the variant (0-based, exclusive)
+- **var**:         the type of the variant.
+0/1/2: SNV, -1: deletion, 'ref': reference

+P.S.
+There is no +int in the fourth column of body section to indicate a CNV event.
+Instead, the amplified regions will have multiple record to represent that event. e.g. the last two lines in the example, indicate there a amplification in region 1:55-59 in that sequence.

+There are three columns in a nodes profile file:
+- **node**:        the id of tip nodes (after pruning if the tree is pruned)
+- **l\_count**:    the count of original leaves under this node
+- **l\_name**:     the names of original leaves under this node

 ##### Log file (-g/--log)

 This file contains logging information, e.g. the command line parameters and the random seed used.
 You can use these information to replicate the simulation.
-After setting the `--loglevel` as DEBUG, CSiTE will output detailed information of the simulation process.
+After setting the `--loglevel` as DEBUG, `phylovar` will output detailed information of the simulation process.

-##### chain file and nodes profile file (--chain)

-This file contains the information of perturbed genome of simulated tumor cell.

 ##### all options of module phylovar

+Will be filled later.

 ### 2.3 Module chain2fa